Testing Guide

 Some project-wide suppressions live in .shellcheckrc at the repository root.

-To regenerate the ignore-file entries systematically, use the helper script tests/utils/regen-shellcheck-ignores.
+To regenerate the ignore-file entries systematically, use the regen_shellcheck_ignores nox session.
 It strips all existing shellcheck lines from every ignore-X.Y.txt file, runs the check for each supported ansible-core version, and appends the new failures (with descriptions from the shellcheck wiki) back to the appropriate ignore files.

 Run this after adding or significantly modifying shell files, or whenever the set of supported ansible-core versions changes.